 Incorporate law and taxes, an affiliate is a company that is related to another company, usually by being in the position of a member or a subordinate role, a subsidiary.

 An associate like a subsidiary, but the associate is “less than 50% owned by the parent company.”
 Two companies may be affiliated if one company has control over the other or if both are controlled by a third company.

 One corporation can be affiliated with another corporation by shareholdings, by holding a minority interest (that less-than-50% mentioned above), or one corporation might be a subsidiary of another.

-- In online retailing, affiliation is common in marketing and selling wherein one company may associate with another to sell products or services.
-The seller has a website on which associate may sell products.
+In online retailing, affiliation is common in marketing and selling wherein one company may associate with another to sell products or services.
+The seller has a website on which associates may sell products.
 The seller has control over the site and pays a commission to associate.
 This relationship is sometimes called “affiliate marketing.”

 « Back to Glossary Index